stephaneVercouillieBMID/slate/source/qes.html.md

 The next step is to redirect the end user to our Front-End, so that we can process the identification session.
 You must do that by forging a GET request towards the url specified at previous step, in the parameter `signingUrl`.

 ## 4.10 Requesting the Sign session status
 This request has to be created in order to get the information about the Sign session.
 In order to do so, you will forge a POST request towards https://b2b.sign.itsme.be/qes-partners/1.0.0/sign_document.
 Please note we are using SSLMA as authentication method, combined with IP filtering, as specified in [SSLMA Authentication](#SSLMA).
+Please note the same endpoint is used for starting the sign session and for requesting the status of this session (also see 'Starting sign session').

 Below you will find the minimal set of parameters required for processing the HTTPS POST query string:
 <code style=display:block;white-space:pre-wrap> POST /https://b2b.sign.itsme.be/qes-partners/1.0.0/sign_document HTTP/1.1